 Bake until the custard is set but still trembling in the middle, about 40- 45 minutes.
 Remove the ramekins from the pan and refrigerate for at least 2 hours and up to 3 days.

 Remove from fridge @ 30 minutes before browning sugar on top.
 Divide the remaining 1/2 cup sugar equally between the dishes, spreading evenly on top.
 Using a torch (this is the best part!) melt the sugar until it begins to brown and forms a crispy top.
+If you don’t have a blow torch (um, get one) you can place the custards about 3 inches below the top of your oven and broil for about 5 minutes to brûlée the sugar.
 Let rest at least 5 minutes before serving.
-I highly recommend fresh berries along side but they certainly are not required.
+I highly recommend fresh berries alongside but they certainly are not required.
 Prepare to congratulate yourself on this most delicious dessert!

 This was one of my mom’s favorite quotes from Khalil Gibran’s The Prophet.
 I think it says a lot about her willingness, as a parent, to let us be ourselves.
 It has become one of my favorite quotes as well.
 Yes, I am, indeed, a very lucky daughter…